Marin-GHUB/P2_DUCHEMIN_Marin/README.md

 Note that large files are not here due to issue with LFS.

-In this project, we analyze data on educational systems to make a top list of the better countries in term of possible education.
+In this project, we analyze data in countries (mainly internet access and economy) to help a fictive growing industry in education decide where to implant itself next.